rzuritamilla/phr/lab_gap/PITCHME.md

 ###### @color[white](R. Zurita-Milla)
 ###### @color[white](20 December 2018)

 Note: With Valia we just looked back at our research meetings.
 In this short presentation I will look at the broader scientific community and the tensions that seem to be bubbling across the world.
+This presentation is heavily based on "Some hard numbers on science’s leadership problems; doi:10.1038/d41586-018-05143-8"

 ---?image=lab_gap/figures/d41586-018-05143-8_15764610.jpg&position=center&size=93%
 @title[intro]

-Note: Researchers are typically good observers, but many seem to have trouble spotting the problems right under their noses.
-Those who run labs have a much rosier picture of the dynamics in their research groups than the one perceived by the working floor.
+Note: Researchers are typically good observers, but many have trouble observing the problems that appear right under their noses.
+Head of departments and research administrator usually have a much rosier picture of the dynamics in their research groups than the picture perceived by the working floor.

 ---?image=lab_gap/figures/d41586-018-05143-8_15761502.jpg&position=center&size=50%
 @title[Words_matter]

 Note: PI vs non-PIs and the group of most discontent people.
 These results were extracted from a survey done by Nature with more than 3,200 scientists.
+Only 14% of PIs use negative words when describing their group.

 ---?image=lab_gap/figures/d41586-018-05143-8_15761500.jpg&position=center&size=87%
 @title[Perception_gap]

+Note: there is clear gap between managers and the actual workforce.
+The gap is about 30% in all the dimensions.
+Summarize research projects, being available, checking experiments and doing proper data quality and data curation.
-Note: there is clear gap between managers and the actual workforce. perception gaps are not only happening in academia but also in our daily lives.
+Perception gaps are not only happening in academia but also in our daily lives.

 +++?image=lab_gap/figures/perils_perception.jpg&position=center&size=cover
 @title[perils]